You probably know this childhood eye condition by its more common name, lazy eye.

 If left untreated, amblyopia can affect a child’s self-image, work, school, and friendships and lead to depression.

 Amblyopia produces a lack of depth perception and teaming in the eyes, focus, and tracking.
 These difficulties can result in struggles at school or uncertainty in daily activities and sports.

 Later in life, an adult with amblyopia may be restricted in the careers of their choice.

-Office-based vision therapy programs offer the highest cure rates for lazy eye compared to eye surgery, lenses alone, or patches without therapy.
+Office-based vision therapy programs offer the highest cure rates for lazy eyes compared to eye surgery, lenses alone, or patches without therapy.

 As a result, amblyopia does not always go away with patch therapy alone.

-Even the patient who has undergone patch therapy will generally have a condition, known as suppression, in which the amblyopic eye turns off, resulting in stereo blindness and poor depth perception, being prone to accidents and poor eye coordination. -hand.
+Even the patient who has undergone patch therapy will generally have a condition known as suppression.
+The amblyopic eye turns off, resulting in stereo blindness and poor depth perception, prone to accidents, and poor eye coordination. -hand.

 The first step is to get a pair of glasses or goggles that can be worn comfortably.
-This starts the process of correcting the original problem in one eye so that you can see more clearly than the other.
+This starts correcting the original problem in one eye so that you can see more clearly than the other.